-- Grant Accountability and Transparency Act (GATA), 30 ILCS 708/1 et seq. http://www.ilga.gov/legislation/ilcs/ilcs3.asp?ActID=3559&ChapterID=7 - Administrative Rules for GATA, 44 Ill.
-Admin.
-Code Part 7000 https://ilga.gov/commission/JCAR/admincode/044/04407000sections.html
+- Grant Accountability and Transparency Act, 30 ILCS 708/1 et seg. - Administrative Rules for GATA, 44 Ill, Admin.
+Code Part 7000

 Merit-Based Review and Selection Process for Competitive Grants: ISBE is required to design and execute a merit-based review and selection process for applications.
 This process is incorporated by reference in all applicable funding opportunities.
-The full text of the ISBE Merit-Based Review Policy can be found at https://www.isbe.net/Documents/Merit\Based\Review\Policy.pdf.
-Applicants are advised to refer to that document.
+Applicants are advised to refer to the ISBE Merit-Based Review Policy.